ProjectPythia/projectpythia.github.io/content/pages/contributing.md

 Secondly, it creates a copy of the repo’s assets (e.g. Python files, documentation, etc.) in the local directory `PYTHIA_REPO_NAME`.
 The files in this latter directory are the ones that you will edit.

-Remember: you now essentially have two clones of the GeoCAT repository, one on the GitHub server under your account, and one on your local workstation or laptop.
+Remember: you now essentially have two clones of the `PYTHIA_REPO_NAME` repository, one on the GitHub server under your account, and one on your local workstation or laptop.